-First make the tofu bacon or make it ahead of time.
+Make the tofu bacon first, or make it ahead of time.
 Drain the tofu from the packaging water and pat dry with paper towels.
 Cut it into spears or thin shoe string pieces.
-Combine the soy sauce or tamari, maple syrup, liquid smoke, and smoked paprika with a whisk in a wide shallow dish.
+Combine the low-sodium soy sauce or tamari, maple syrup, liquid smoke, and smoked paprika with a whisk in a wide shallow dish.
 Place tofu in the marinade and set aside for 15 minutes.

 Set the noodles aside with all of the other pre-cut vegetables and tofu bacon.

-To make the sweet & sour sauce heat a saucepan over medium-low heat with vegetable oil.
-Once hot add garlic and minced ginger.
+To make the sweet and sour sauce, heat a saucepan over medium-low heat with vegetable oil.
+Once hot, add garlic and minced ginger.
 Cook for 2 to 3 minutes.